-Scheifele scores 2 as Jets beat Flames 5-1
+Scheifele has 2 goals, assist as Jets beat Flames 5-1

 Dubois scored on a rising wrist shot from the top of the circle at 1:04 of the third period.
 It was the second shot Rittich faced in the game.

-A tic-tac-toe passing play below the hashmarks with Johnny Gaudreau and Matthew Tkachuk opened the net for Lindholm’s power-play goal 2:24 into the game.
+A tic-tac-toe passing play below the hashmarks with Johnny Gaudreau and Tkachuk opened the net for Lindholm’s power-play goal 2:24 into the game.

 Winnipeg took the lead with two goals in less than two minutes late in the first.